Mikee Romero: Business career

-He is also Chief Executive Officer of Harbour Centre Port Terminal, Inc., Chairman of Manila North Harbour Port, Inc., Chairman of Mikro-tech Capital, Inc., CEO of Pacifica, Inc. He is the Chairman of 168 Ferrum Pacific Mining Corporation and Vice Chairman of AirAsia Philippines.
+He is also chief executive officer of Harbour Centre Port Terminal, Inc., chair of Manila North Harbour Port, Inc., chair of Mikro-tech Capital, Inc., CEO of Pacifica, Inc. and vice chair of AirAsia Philippines.

-Son of construction magnate Reghis Romero II, Romero worked in venture capital in Singapore before returning home in 2002 to seize country's infrastructure opportunity.
-He converted family's reclaimed land into Harbour Center Port Terminal, now country's biggest bulk and breakbulk port.
-He listed his port assets in 2011, with a reverse takeover of listed MIC Holdings, renaming it GlobalPort 900, Inc. He said he wants to build a 'seaport highway' across the Philippines archipelago.
-He also has 65% stake in Manila North Harbour, country's biggest port, where San Miguel is a partner.
+Son of construction magnate Reghis Romero II, Romero worked in venture capital in Singapore before returning home in 2002 to seize the country's infrastructure opportunity.
+He converted his family's reclaimed land into Harbour Center Port Terminal, now the country's biggest bulk and breakbulk port.
+He listed his port assets in 2011, with a reverse takeover of listed MIC Holdings, renaming it as GlobalPort 900, Inc. He said he wants to build a 'seaport highway' across the Philippines archipelago.
+He also has a 65% stake in Manila North Harbour, country's biggest port, where San Miguel is a partner.
 Other interests include mining, hotels, a 20% stake in Air Asia Philippines and 15% in Alfred Yao's Zest Airways.

+Wealth

+Romero first appeared in Forbes Philippines’ 50 Richest Filipinos in 2013, when he was 40 years old, ranking #26 with an estimated net worth of approximately US $490 million.
+He remained on the list in 2014, ranking #33 with an estimated net worth of US $375 million.

+In 2016, following his election as Congressman, Romero divested most of his business interests to focus on public service and address potential conflicts of interest.
+He reappeared on the Forbes list in 2018, and again in 2020, ranking #46 with an estimated net worth of US $135 million.

+From 2016 to 2025, during his three terms in the House of Representatives, Romero was consistently identified as the richest congressman in the Philippines, based on his Statements of Assets, Liabilities, and Net Worth (SALN).